fourTheorem/js-intro-workshop/07-promises/README.md

 ## [`06-promise-finally.js`](./06-promise-finally.js)

-if you want to do something when a promise is settled (regardless if it is resolved or rejected) you can use the finally() method
+If you want to do something when a promise is settled (regardless if it is resolved or rejected) you can use the finally() method

 ```js
 class DBConnection {